Akari Asai

 Visiting Student Researcher @ Meta AI

-I am currently in my fnial year of pursuing a Ph.D. in NLP at Paul G. Allen School of Computer Science & Engineering, University of Washington.
+I am currently in my final year of pursuing a Ph.D. in NLP at Paul G. Allen School of Computer Science & Engineering, University of Washington.
 I am fortunate to be advised by Prof. Hannaneh Hajishirzi.
 I am also spending some time at Meta AI Research as a visiting student researcher, under the supervision of Dr. Wen-tau Yih.
 Prior to joining UW, I obtained a B.E. in Electrical Engineering and Computer Science from The University of Tokyo, Japan.

 I am on the academic job market this year!
 Please feel free to reach out if you’d like to discuss opportunities.